samjohnduke/DragonOS/user_manual/index.md

 find my in development website at samjohnduke.com

 === 2.
 How to Use the User Manual

 ==== Function Reference

+Every .c .h combination file has a corisponding markdown file in the user manual folder documentation.
+For now this is just hand written but I would prefer to build this from doxygen later on.

+Each function reference is designed to provide a simple interface to understand what all the components do at a low level.

 ==== Tutorials

+Rather than just describing how all the components fit together, the tutorials folder contains a number of short tutorials on how to use the operating system to do specific tasks.
+There are a number of main tutorials limited only by time.

+The tutorials include:

+1. Flashing Aux lights
+2. Rainbow Screen
+3. Button Bombs

+More will be added when I have the time.

 ==== Example Games

+For the assignment, I have to create a game.
+To do this i thought i would actually record the development process so that it is useful for other developers and users creating games on the operating system.

+=== 3.
+Overall Design Description

+==== Factors in design

+==== Approach to development

+==== Statement of Affectiveness

+==== Conclusions